bpugh/til/html/input-modes.md

 # Input modes

-#til that iOS changed the way it handles the `inputmode="numeric"` attribute on HTML input elements.
+Today I learned that iOS changed the way it handles the `inputmode="numeric"` attribute on HTML input elements.

 It used to display the full number keyboard as shown here: